 Course: B1901 - NOAA WEATHER RADIO TRANSMITTER - CROWN

-Type of Course: Residence 5 days (plus 16 hours of prerequisite self-study)
+Type of Course: In residence for 5.0 days at the NWSTC (plus 4 hours of prerequisite self-study)

 The NWR class employs multiple instruction delivery mechanisms for